 - UDP Flood: A kind of attack in which random target ports are flooded with IP packets containing UDP datagrams.

 - Ping of Death: Attacks involve sending IP packets more significantly than the IP protocol allows.
-TCP/IP fragmentation works with large packets by breaking them up into smaller IP packets.
-Legacy servers often fail if the packets put together exceed the 65,536 bytes allowed.
+TCP/IP fragmentation works with large packets by breaking them into smaller ones.
+Legacy servers often fail if the full packets exceed the 65,536 bytes allowed.
 This has been fixed mainly in newer systems.
 However, Ping flooding is the modern incarnation of this attack.

 - ICMP Protocol Attacks: Attacks on the ICMP protocol are based on the fact that the server must process each request before a response is sent back.
 The Smurf attack, ICMP flooding, and ping flooding exploit this by flooding the server with ICMP requests without waiting for a response.